-What are the types of regulation in the EU?
+What are the regulations in the EU?
 EU Treaties identify a variety of different legal instruments to enact EU policies.
 These can be binding on the entire European Union, on countries, on industry sectors or companies.
 Five different types of legal instruments exist:

 This is a binding legislative act that must be applied fully across the EU.
 It can be enacted by the main EU institutions (e.g. the Commission, Council, Parliament or a Parliamentary Committee), as well as the main regulatory bodies responsible for specific sector activities (e.g. air safety, nuclear power).